-1 Introduction
+1. Introduction

-The classical lemma of Sperner [11], which is the combinatorial characterization behind Brouwer's fixed point theorem, states that any admissible 3-coloring of any triangulation of a triangle has a trichromatic triangle.
-Naturally, it defines a search problem 2D-SPERNER of finding such a triangle in an admissible 3-coloring for an exponential size triangulation, typical of problems in PPAD, a complexity class introduced by Papadimitriou to characterize mathematical structures with the path-following proof technique [10].
-Many important problems, such as the Brouwer fixed point, the search versions of Smith's theorem, as well as the Borsuk-Ulam theorem, belong to this class [10].
+The classical lemma of Sperner [10], characterizing the combinatorial nature of Brouwer's fixed point theorem, states that any admissible 3-coloring of any triangulation of a triangle has a trichromatic triangle.
+Naturally, it defines a search problem 2D-SPERNER of finding such a triangle in an admissible 3-coloring for an exponential size triangulation, typical of problems in PPAD, a complexity class introduced by Papadimitriou to capture mathematical structures with the path-following proof technique [9].
+Many important problems, such as the Brouwer fixed point, the search versions of Smith's theorem, as well as the Borsuk-Ulam theorem, belong to this class [9].

 The computational complexity issue for those problems is of interest only when the search space is exponential in the input parameter.

-For problem 2D-SPERNER as an example, with an input parameter n, we consider a right angled triangle with a side length $N=2^n$ .
-Its triangulation is into right angled triangles of side length one.
+For problem 2D-SPERNER as an example, with an input parameter n, we consider a right angled triangle with a side length $N=2^n$.
+Its triangulation is into right angled triangles of side length one (see Fig. 1 for an example).
 There is a (3-coloring) function which, given any vertex in the triangulation, outputs its color in the coloring.
 The color function is guaranteed to be admissible and is given by a polynomial-time Turing machine.
-The problem is to find a triangle that has all three colors.
-Its 3-dimensional analogue 3D-SPERNER is the first natural problem proved
+The problem is to find a triangle that has all three colors on its vertices.
+The 3D analogue 3D-SPERNER is the first natural problem proved to be complete in PPAD [9].
+Whether the 2D case is complete or not was left as an open problem.
+Since then, progress has been made toward the solution of this problem: In [6], Grigni defined a non-oriented version of 3D-SPERNER and proved that it is PPA-complete.
+Friedl, Ivanyos, Santha, and Verhoeven showed [5,4] that the locally 2D case of Sperner's problem is complete in PPAD.
+Despite those efforts, the original 2D Sperner's problem has remained elusive.